LEMarshall/blog/content/posts/build-a-blog-with-docker-and-hugo-part-2-2016-02-11.md

 Your text here.
 ```

-All you need to do is set up a directory tree of folders with the pages you want, and put your content in them; Hugo does the rest.
+All you need to do is set up a directory tree of folders for the pages you want, and place your content in them; Hugo does the rest.

 #### Building a Docker image